Education

 Assessment

-The objectives of the programme and the learning outcomes are assessed through a combination of continuous assessment, project work and examinations.
+The objectives of the programme and the learning outcomes are assessed through a combination of continuous assessment: practice evaluation same font size as Written assignment heading.
 The specific forms of assessments are as follows:

 Continuous Assessment: Practice Evaluation